-News column printed in the Galveston Daily News, The Post, and other Galveston County Newspapers.
-Page 2 April Gardening Q&As plete set of robust new leaves, which generally takes months, it will be ready to "think" about flowering.
+Once the plant has covered itself with a complete set of robust new leaves, which generally takes 6-9 months, it will be ready to "think" about flowering.
 Oddly enough, a small slice of apple placed down in the central growing point of the new leaves has the ability to initiate flowering.
 As the apple decomposes, it produces ethylene gas which brings about this physiological changeover.

 Since gasses are involved, you'll obviously need to cover the plant, preferable with an airtight bag of clear polyethylene film, such as a dry cleaner's bag.
 Tie the bag securely around the pot and be careful to not punch holes through the thin film.
-Place the covered plant in a well -lighted area that does not receive direct sunlight.
+Place the covered plant in a well-lighted area that does not receive direct sunlight.

 Replace the old apple slice with a freshly cut apple slice every 7-10 days.
 After a month or six weeks you can remove the plastic.
-Mother Nature will usually surprise you with a flower and small fruit.
-While it's far less work and effort to purchase pine apples from a grocery store, the novelty of growing your own pineapple provides satisfaction in knowing that you grew it yourself plus it's a great project to start with the kids!
+Mother Nature will usually surprise you with a flower and a small fruit.
+While it's far less work and effort to purchase pineapples from a grocery store, the novelty of growing your own pineapple provides satisfaction in knowing that you grew it yourself plus it's a great project to start with the kids!

-Question: What would you suggest in dealing with suckers or seedlings that emerge under oak trees?
+Question: What would you suggest

+in dealing with suckers or seedlings that emerge under oak trees?
 My neighbor recommended using a herbicide.
 Could this be harmful to the tree?

 Answer: You will have to tolerate the suckers since the more you cut them, the more they multiply.
-Some homeowners keep them trimmed at a certain height and interplant Asiatic jasemine as a ground cover to help conceal oak sprouts since the foliage is similar.
+Some homeowners keep them trimmed at a certain height and interplant Asiatic jasmine as a ground cover to help conceal oak sprouts since the foliage is similar.